List of Battlestar Galactica (2004 TV series) characters: Tory Foster

 Tory Foster, portrayed by Rekha Sharma, is introduced in the season two episode "The Captain's Hand" as President Laura Roslin's new aide, in the wake of Billy Keikeya's death.
 In the season three finale "Crossroads", Tory learns that she is one of the Final Five Cylons.
 Unlike Tigh, Tyrol and Anders, the revelation is liberating for Tory, and she is quick to align herself with the rebel Cylon factions who seek an alliance with the humans.
 In "The Ties That Bind", Tyrol's already-overwrought wife Cally learns that he and the others are Cylons, and attempts to vent herself and their son Nicky into space.
 Tory manages to talk her out of it, but once she has Nicky in hand, she vents Cally out of the airlock to prevent her from revealing their secret.
-In the series finale "Daybreak", Tyrol learns that Tory murdered Cally, and strangles Tory to death.
+In the series finale "Daybreak", Tyrol learns that Tory murdered Cally, and breaks Tory's neck.